yiisoft/docs/guide/en/tutorial/mailing.md

 ```

 You can specify the layouts when creating an instance of the `Yiisoft\Mailer\MessageBodyRenderer`,
-which is passed to the mailer constructor.
+which you pass to the mailer constructor.

 ```php
 use Yiisoft\Mailer\MessageBodyRenderer;